Universal strikes global licensing deal with B2B music streaming tech provider Tuned Global - Music Business Worldwide

 “Additionally, our technology ensures secure delivery of UMG’s music, with accurate management of usage reports and royalties, benefiting both our clients and UMG.”

-“In expanding our partnership with Tuned Global, we are pleased to now integrate the licensing of UMG’s catalogue of recorded music into Tuned Global’s suite of technological solutions.”
+“In expanding our partnership with Tuned Global, we are pleased to now integrate the licensing of UMG’s catalog of recorded music into Tuned Global’s suite of technological solutions.”

 James Healy, Universal Music Group